yukaitung/lgdxrobot-docs/content/cloud/setup/certificates.md

 ## Certificate

 TLS certificates are required for machine-to-machine communication.
-A few certificates are necessary for the system to work properly, including: root certificate, gRPC certificate, UI certificate (optional), and HTTPS certificate (optional).
+A few certificates are necessary for the system to work properly, including:

+* Root certificate
+* gRPC certificate
+* Redis certificate (Both server and client)
+* UI certificate (optional)
+* HTTPS certificate (optional)

 The commands below require a `.conf` file for certificate generation, which can be found in the `/docker-compose/certs` folder.
+The certificates is for testing purposes only.
+So you can change the configurations, validiation period, and passwords according to your needs.

 ### Root Certificate